djshapiro/WeightWagers/README.md

 - Notes on security-related choices I made can be found in [avoiding_common_attacks.md](./avoiding_common_attacks.md).
 - User stories can be found in [user_stories.md](./user_stories.md)

+## Contact me
+Please let me know if you have any problems installing or running the my app.